theno/tbm/README.md

 # Terminal Bookmarks Manager

 The **terminal bookmarks manager (tbm)** is a small commandline tool which makes it easy to switch fast to often used directories.

 ## Usage

-Assumption: **tbm** was installed and the `~/.bashrc` was configured as described below.
+Assumption: **tbm** was installed and the `~/.bashrc` was amended as described below.

 Add a bookmark:

     > b .
-    > b /path/to/dirname/also/possible/
+    > b /abs/path/to/dirname/
     > b ./../../relative/path

 Add a bookmark together with a nickname:

-    > b /path/to/a/unhandy/filename fn
+    > b /path/to/an/unhandy/filename fn

 List all bookmarks (and change the current dir):

     > b
     1    /abs/path/to/current/dir
-    2    /path/to/dirname/also/possible/
+    2    /abs/path/to/dirname/
     3    ./../../relative/path
-    4 fn /path/to/a/unhandy/filename
+    4 fn /path/to/an/unhandy/filename
     cd to:

 **tbm** now waits for your input, where it should change to.
 Just enter a number